Efficient Simulation of Sparse Graphs of Point Processes: Set-up

 \subsection{Simulation of univariate processes}

-The time-rescaling theorem (see \cite{brown} or \cite{bremaud} for more mathematical insight) states that if a point process $N$ has a conditional intensity $\lambda(t)$, and if then $\mathcal{N}=\{\Lambda(T), T\in N\}$ is a Poisson process of rate 1.
-This is why, even for general point processes, it is always possible to find, by iteration the next point of $N$ by solving recursively, for all $k\in \mathbb{N}_*$,
+The time-rescaling theorem (see \cite{brown} or \cite{bremaud1981point} for more mathematical insight) states that if a point process $N$ has a conditional intensity $\lambda(t)$, and if then $\mathcal{N}=\{\Lambda(T), T\in N\}$ is a Poisson process of rate 1.
+This is why, even for general point processes, it is always possible to find, by iteration the next point of $N$ by solving recursively, for all $k\in \mathbb{N}^*$ the set of positive natural numbers,

 initializing the method with $t_0=0$.